BorislavAngeloff/BorislavAngeloff/README.md

 ## 👨‍💻 About Me

-Hello! 👋 I'm a passionate and detail-oriented person with a recent graduation from QA Engineer course.
+Hello! 👋 I'm a committed and detail-oriented person who has recently graduated from a QA Engineer course.
+My strong attention to detail and passion for quality assurance drive me to excel in ensuring software reliability and performance.
+I'm eager to apply my skills and knowledge to contribute effectively to a dynamic team.

 As an IT professional, but also with a financial background, my interest is mainly focused on the new technologies area, modern applications, and tools, that could be used daily, at work or home.